South Caicos is an exceptional destination for the competent kiter. There are tremendous landscapes to explore, many of which rarely see visitors.

 As a very quiet island that doesn’t see many visitors, kiteboarding support options are limited.

-Big Blue Unlimited, based on Providenciales, does operate water sports adventures to South Caicos.
-Equipment rental, instruction and kite safaris can be specially arranged.
+Big Blue Collective, based on Providenciales, does operate water sports adventures to South Caicos.
+Equipment rental, instruction, and kite safaris can be specially arranged.